Lifecycle hooks

 def on_render(self, context, template):

-html, error = yield template.render(context)
+html, error = yield lambda: template.render(context)

 if error is None: